Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### targetMimetype

-The target mimetype to use when transforming documents.
-Defaulted to PNG, but support JPG (image/jpeg) as well.
+The target MIME type to use when transforming documents.
+Defaults to PNG, but supports JPG (`image/jpeg`) as well.

 Default value: `image/png`